 - Ask your child's school if they provide discretionary grants for school uniform

 - Many schools hold second-hand stock for sale, exchange or donation

 - You can buy many of the basic, non-branded items, such as shirts, trousers, skirts and shoes at low cost from supermarkets and high street chain stores

 - Use the online calculators on entitledto and Turn2Us to check if you are receiving all of the welfare benefits that you are eligible for

-Your local Citizens Advice Bureau may also be aware of some local funding that could help towards school uniform costs.
+- Your local Citizens Advice Bureau can also advise you on your entitlement to benefits, and may also be aware of local funding that could help towards costs

 - If you have a professional worker supporting you from a public or charitable sector organisation, they may be able to apply for a grant from Buttle UK on your behalf

 - If you are on certain benefits you can apply for an interest-free budgeting loan from the Government